 Beach 44th Street & the Boardwalk

+Join RISE for a community volunteer day, culminating in a celebration of the land and the water.
 We will be cleaning the shoreline and planting native plants and shrubs as part of "Greater Rockaway" Coastal Resilience Plan, to create a natural protective buffer of dunes along the east end of the Rockaways.

 All are welcome to participate, and students may receive community service hours for their efforts!
 Please dress accordingly.
+Registration is encouraged.

 Special thanks to National Fish and Wildlife Foundation.